NMoroney/Awesome-Gain-Maps/images/cats/readme.md

 Fur and whiskers provide challenging high frequency details.

-Depending on the scene they can have a lot of contrast (backlit, snow) or low contrast (dim illumination).
+Depending on the scene they can have a lot of contrast (backlit, snow) or low contrast (large bulbous illumination).

 The gain-mapped versions below were generated with a [custom streamlit demo app](https://github.com/NMoroney/Awesome-Gain-Maps/tree/main).